Thai King praises 'unity' in speech on final coronation day

 Jewel SAMAD, AFP

-On Sunday, the king was carried through Bangkok's historic old quarter on a gilded palanquin flanked by royal guards in a colourful seven-hour procession.
+On Sunday the king was carried through Bangkok's old quarter on a gilded palanquin in a colourful seven-hour procession.

-The royal ceremonies were wedged between a disputed election in March and the expected announcement of poll results later this week.
+But the display was wedged between a disputed election in March and the announcement of poll results set for later this week.

-The arch-royalist junta that seized power in 2014 in a coup has claimed the popular vote, but a coalition of "pro-democracy" parties say they have a lower house majority.
+The Palang Pracharat party -- aligned with the arch-royalist junta that seized power almost five years ago -- claimed the popular vote, but a coalition of "pro-democracy" parties say they have a lower house majority.